iankorf/blast-primer/README.md

 random-2           2 TCCGGT--GCC-CCAAAGCTAACA-TTAGCGATATG     33
 ```

+So is it better to have constant or affine gaps?
+Again, you get to choose.
+But
+what should you choose?

 ### Ungapped Alignment

 The examples above kept the match (+1) and mismatch (-1) scores the same and
 changed the gap costs.
 Let's see what happens if we change the match and
 mismatch scores while leaving the gap costs at -10.
 With such high gap
-penalties, the there won't be many gaps.
-This will give us some insight into
+penalties, the there won't be any gaps.
+This will give us some insight into the
-the ungapped similarities of random sequences.
+ungapped similarities of random sequences.
 This isn't just an exercise.
 It
 turns out, that the entire foundation of local alignment statistics is based on
 random ungapped alignments.

 The `evd` program in this repo creates random sequences and aligns them with
 `water`.
 Here's an example command line that creates 2 random sequences of
-length 2000, aligns them with a +1/-1 scoring scheme.
+length 2000, and then aligns them with a +1/-1 scoring scheme.

 ```
 ./evd --length 2000 --matrix m+1-1.mat --count 2 --verbose